Zodiark-ch/masters-of-our-EMNLP2023-papers/README.md

 # Our Papers
-Pytorch code for EMNLP 2023 accepted-main paper "How to Enhance Causal Discrimination of Utterances: A Case on Affective Reasoning" and under-review paper "Learning a Structural Causal Model for Intuition Reasoning in Conversation" (open in arxiv)
+Pytorch code for EMNLP 2023 accepted-main paper "How to Enhance Causal Discrimination of Utterances: A Case on Affective Reasoning" and TKDE paper "Learning a Structural Causal Model for Intuition Reasoning in Conversation" (early access)

 the bibtexs are